dshurbin/SU2-S3-Theory/README.md

 In 2017, I noticed the similarity between projections of a hypersphere onto R³ and the shape of electron orbitals.
 It seemed amusing to me, but I forgot about it for some time.

 At the beginning of 2025, I found the time and opportunity to give this fact proper attention.
 Mostly out of boredom, I started "tinkering" in this direction.
 Gradually, everything began to take shape.
-I concluded that the stability criterion for orbitals could well be an even number of de Broglie waves along a geodesic.
+I concluded that the stability criterion for orbitals could well be an integer number of de Broglie waves along a geodesic.
 This aligned with the view of modern physics.
 It led to the concept of resonant modes on the S³ surface and the Laplace-Beltrami equation.

 I also suggested that identical "electrons" would occupy mutually orthogonal geodesics, thus implementing the Pauli exclusion principle.
 However, at that moment I lacked a mechanism for its implementation.
 Yet this approach already yielded orbitals with s, p, d, f shapes and correct "energy level" filling.